 What Is Dental Tartar?

-Tartar deposits often settle behind and in between teeth and appear yellow or brown.
+It is deposited, often settles behind and between teeth, and appears yellow or brown.
 Tartar, and its precursor, plaque, can both wreak havoc on your dental health.

-Dental tartar, also known as dental calculus, is a solid structure formed by mineral deposits on dental biofilm.
+Dental tartar, or dental calculus, is a solid structure formed by mineral deposits on dental biofilm.

 The appearance of tartar is mainly due to insufficient oral hygiene.
-And although it may seem that proper oral hygiene is being carried out, the truth is that this problem is very common among the population.
+And although it may seem that proper oral hygiene is being carried out, the truth is that this problem is widespread among the population.